Les McKeown: Solo career

-McKeown left the group in 1978 as its popularity began to decline.
+In 1981, he released his fourth album, Subsequent releases included Heart Control (1982), It's a Game (1989), Love Letter (1993) and lastly The Lost Songs (2016).
+In May 2021, his single "Goodbye" debuted at number forty-six on the UK Singles Downloads Chart, and number forty-eight on the official national singles charts in the United Kingdom.

+Later works

+Throughout the 2000s, McKeown and several other members of the band were in court trying to receive unpaid royalties.

 He established the pop band Egotrip and released a solo album in 1979 titled All Washed Up, which was successful in Japan.
 He went on to release eight more solo albums.
 He rejoined the Bay City Rollers in 2015 for a series of reunion shows, the first of which, at Glasgow's Barrowlands, sold out in three minutes.
 He released his final album, The Lost Songs, in 2016.